mfcochauxlaberge/jsonapi/README.md

 fmt.Println(sr.Get("attr")) // Output: 0
 ```

+Take a look at the `SoftCollection` struct for a similar concept applied to an entire collection of resources.

 ### URLs

 From a raw string that represents a URL, it is possible that create a `SimpleURL` which contains the information stored in the URL in a structure that is easier to handle.